What is Sounds-Write?

 Storytime

-At St Bede’s we want to instil a love of reading in our pupils as this is key to improving children’s cognitive development and success in school.
+At St Bede’s we want to instill a love of reading in our pupils as this is key to improving children’s cognitive development and success in school.
 Reading independently, being read to and engaging in discussion about stories carries huge benefits that last a lifetime.

 Timetabled daily Storytime encourages reading for pleasure and is a lovely way to end the school day.
 Sharing high quality texts with pupils builds their vocabulary, widens their imagination and transports them to new and unfamiliar places, allowing them to discover more about the world and themselves.
 By reading to pupils, children are continually having to make small inferences, working out how the narrative is going to develop and resolve.